-Patients should be advised that KEPPRA may cause dizziness and somnolence.
-Accordingly, patients should be advised not to drive or operate heavy machinery or engage in other hazardous activities until they have gained sufficient experience on KEPPRA to gauge whether it adversely affects their performance of these activities.
+Inform patients that KEPPRA may cause dizziness and somnolence.
+Inform patients not to drive or operate machinery until they have gained sufficient experience on KEPPRA to gauge whether it adversely affects their ability to drive or operate machinery.

 This monograph has been modified to include the generic and brand name in many instances.